cseanburns/personal_knowledge_mgmt/src/4a-web-information-retrieval.md

 like a **file system**,
 much like the file system on your personal computers.
 In a bibliographic database,
-the **corpus** is organized by predefined fields, such author names, title names, subject terms, etc.
+the **corpus** is organized by predefined fields such as author names, title names, subject terms, etc.

 **Principle 3:** Our queries are not divorced from the **documents** nor the **corpus** nor the **organization of the corpus**.